epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * In the HRSC service, the s_region parameter contains contours sampled at high enough resolution to actually represent the image footprints.

 ### 3- Search HRSC images overlapping one cube
-* We'll use a specific 2D search function which is only implemented in the TAP protocol (not in the tools)
+* We'll use a specific 2D search function which is only implemented in the TAP protocol (not in the tools).
+We therefore need to query the HRSC server with data retrieved from OMEGA.
 * In TOPCAT, select the VO>TAP menu item.
 In the keywords field: enter HRSC, and click the PRSFUB TAP server + Use service
 * In the new window, type in the large field at the bottom: